KEDuran/PolicyPortal/README.md

 ## Application MVP

+The content below lists all the MVP features that the first iteration of this application must have.

 - The user can **register** and **login** to the platform using **authentication software**.
 - The user can see their **custom profile**.
 - The user's policy portal must provide **applicable policy and claims information**.